lex-node/governance/constitution/constitution.md

 4.16.
 The execution of successful PIPs will be delayed by a period equal to the Unbonding Period plus one day, to give Bonded Users time to unbond and exit the network before the upgrade is executed, unless they are responses to MAEEs.
 ### PEPs
 4.17. **Pocket Ecosystem Proposals (PEPs)** are proposals to provide funding out of the Council On-Chain Treasury to or form agreements with other Pocket DAO participants.
 4.18.
-If a PEP involves a transfer of funds, the threshold for PEP approval will be dynamic based on the budget of the proposal according to the parameters and formula of the Council’s Conviction Voting app(s).
-4.19.
 Because the Pocket DAO is a non-profit multi-stakeholder organization, the Council shall only approve PEPs in the form of grants.
 ### PUPs
 4.20.**Parameter Update Proposals (PUPs)**  are proposals to change the value of a given parameter of the Pocket Blockchain, including proposals to change:
     (a) the monetary policy of the Pocket Blockchain (i.e., economic parameters such as BaseRelaysPerPOKT and StabilityAdjustment);